isabelandreatta1/Unit2/Arduino.md

 ## Criteria A: Planning

 ### Context of the problem
 The customer is looking for an LED display which will count from 0-9.
-However, there are certain limitations regarding this display: it must use a maximum of 4 buttons and 7 LED lights, using a different dipslay than the typical 7-segment display (which has an 8-like pattern) used in, for example, digital clocks.
+However, there are certain limitations regarding this display: it must use a maximum of 4 buttons and 7 LED lights, and it must have a different dipslay than the typical 7-segment display (which has an 8-like pattern) used in, for example, digital clocks.

 <img src="https://github.com/isabelandreatta1/Unit2/blob/main/Seven_segment_01_Pengo.jpg" width="150" height="150"/>
 *Figure 1.
 Example of the typical 7-segment dipslay*

 ### Justification of the solution
+We are using an Arduino Uno R3 in order to create the LED and button circuit,

 <img src="https://github.com/isabelandreatta1/Unit2/blob/main/Sketches.jpg" width="350" height="500"/>